||Not enough ratings.

 Share on Facebook (Pick Any One):

 I joined an interesting new website called www.QuiltingHub.com.
-It will be an accurate system for quilters to share quilt shops, events, guilds, museums, brands and service providers (including speakers) with other quilters.
-I think we should support it by adding missing resources and sharing it with others.
+It is a system for quilters to share quilt shops, events, guilds, museums, brands and service providers (including speakers) with other quilters.
+I think we should support it by adding our favorite resources and sharing it with others.
 Add using the green plus and share using the share at the top of the page.

 I discovered a promising new website called www.QuiltingHub.com that I strongly believe we should support.
 When we add all our local quilt shops, events, guilds, museums, brands and service providers (including speakers), it will eliminate all those inaccurate lists and books.
 It will give us easy access to find accurate resources worldwide which is ideal for traveling.